nathandavis18/Mini-Editor/README.md

 <hr>

+### Getting Started

+If you are on Windows and would like to try this out right away, head to the releases tab and download the nve.exe file.
+This is the standalone program executable.
+Check out [Usage](#usage) to learn how to use it!

+Be sure to check out [Building](#building) if you would like to build the project for yourself!

+If you would like to contribute, check out [Contributing](#contributing)!

 ### Building

 A CMake Build script is provided.
 CMake 3.12, as well as a C++20 compliant compiler is required.
+A python script to automate the cmake build process is also provided, if you have Python installed.

+To build with the Python script, run

+	python build.py

+This will build the project into the folder path ./out/build

-To build, run
+To build manually, run

 	cmake -B {buildDir} -G {buildGenerator} -S {pathToCMakeScript} -DCMAKE_BUILD_TYPE=Release